 Yoga links.
-It connects our breath with our mind, nervous system functions with our moving bodies and aligns us as individuals to find our central axis so that we are led to gravitate towards our inner quest and purpose.
+It connects our breath with our mind, nervous system functions with our moving bodies, and aligns us as individuals to find our central axis so that we are led to gravitate towards our inner quest and purpose.

 Keeping the mind on the breath while collecting awareness through movement, it builds up strength and flexibility, creates space to experience one’s body and arising sensations as they present themselves.

 What is Mysore practice?

 It follows the traditional teachings that were taught by Sri K. Pattabhi Jois in the city of Mysore, India.
-In this form of practice, every individual is introduced to the same sequential order of postures, breath and movement in a gradual way depending on one’s possibilities.
-The practice is done in a group setting, in silence while receiving individual attention.
+In this form of practice, every individual is introduced to the same sequential order of postures, breath, and movement in a gradual way depending on one’s possibilities, and capacities.

 Nir teaches Ashtanga Yoga and Mysore style classes in groups and private tuition.
 Register to the newsletter and connect for more information.